 The Best Heavy Duty Extension Cord: Outdoor Power Where You Need It

-Since the construction of my new shop, I’ve been spending a lot of time looking around for the best heavy duty extension cord.
-The reason I need one is because I don’t have electricity out in the shop yet.
+Since the construction of my new shop, I've been spending a lot of time looking around for the best heavy duty extension cord.
+The reason I need one is because I don't have electricity out in the shop yet.
 Until I can get the electrical service installed, I need to run an extension cord from the house out to the shop.
+I'll also need a few extension cords to run power to various power tools I'll be using in the meantime.

 Since I started moving all my tools out to the shop, I began to realize just how much we depend on electricity for all of our projects.
 Sure, many of my tools are cordless, and that's great for small projects.
 But like many of you, I can't afford to run back and forth charging batteries all day.
 For this reason, a good extension cord is priceless.
 Using an extension cord is the fastest and easiest way to bring electrical current to you.